janek1842/progress_documentation-/README.md

 # Others
-In this branch I document some work which is not tightly connected with technnical knowledge.
+In this branch I document some work which is not strictly related with technnical knowledge.